webmachinelearning/model-loader/explainer.md

                                      { devicePreference: "gpu",
                                        powerPreference: "low-power",
                                        modelFormat: "tflite" });
-// Then create the model loader using the MLContext.
-Notice that, for TFLite
+// Then create the model loader using the ML context.
+Notice that the indices for the
-// models, users need to specify the indices of the input/output nodes.
-And the
-// users can optionally give the nodes names then the names can be used to denote
-// the input/output nodes in the "compute" function. loader = new MLModelLoader(context,
+// input/output nodes are named and can be referenced in the "compute" function. loader = new MLModelLoader(context,
                            { inputs:  {x: 1, y: 2},
                              outputs: {z: 0 }));